Category Archives: Politics

 U.S. Senate Seats Up for Reelection

-There are a total of 535 Members of Congress.
-100 serve in the U.S. Senate, and 435 serve in the U.S. House of Representatives.
+There are 535 Members of Congress, 100 of whom serve in the U.S. Senate and 435 of whom serve in the U.S. House of Representatives.

-Each state sends two Senators to represent their state in the U.S. Senate.
-In the Senate, the majority has the power to schedule when various bills come to the floor for voting, but a single Senator can slow legislation from coming to the floor for a vote.
+Each state sends two Senators to represent it in the U.S. Senate.
+The majority has the power to schedule when various bills come to the floor for voting, but a single Senator can slow legislation from coming to the floor for a vote.

 Since debate in the Senate is not concluded until 60 Senators vote for a cloture motion to approve a bill for consideration, the majority must also coordinate with the minority party to set the rules for debate on legislation.